Will Smith (catcher): 2025

+2026

+On June 11, 2026, Smith was placed on the injured list due to neck inflammation.
+He was transferred to the 60-day injured list on July 21.

 International career

 On August 29, 2022, Smith announced that he would represent the United States in the 2023 World Baseball Classic, joining fellow Dodger Mookie Betts.
+He played in three games in the tournament, earning two hits in ten at-bats.
+He hit a solo home run off of JoJo Romero in a pool stage game against Team Mexico.

 Personal life

 William Dills Smith was born on March 28, 1995, in Louisville, Kentucky.
 His parents are Mark and Julie Smith, and he has a younger sister, Sara.
 He grew up a Red Sox fan, and his favorite players were Jason Varitek, Kevin Youkilis, and David Ortiz.

 Smith married Cara Martinell in December 2020 and their first child, a daughter, was born in October 2022.

 Smith is nicknamed "The Fresh Prince" after the television show The Fresh Prince of Bel-Air, starring the identically named actor Will Smith.
 He often requires disambiguation from the pitcher Will Smith.

 In 2021, Smith and his wife Cara Smith co-founded the Catching Hope Foundation, a nonprofit organization launched out of their shared roots in Kentucky and aimed at supporting youth communities and education initiatives.